330 West 42nd Street: Site

-330 West 42nd Street is on the south side of 42nd Street, between Eighth and Ninth avenues, in the Hell's Kitchen neighborhood of Manhattan in New York City, New York.
-The land lot has an area of 27975 sqft and a frontage of 130 ft on 42nd Street, extending 197.5 ft deep.
+330 West 42nd Street is on the south side of 42nd Street, between Eighth and Ninth avenues, in the Hell's Kitchen neighborhood of Manhattan in New York City.
+The land lot has an area of 27975 ft2 and a frontage of 130 ft on 42nd Street, extending 197.5 ft deep.
 It is on the same city block as The Orion to the west and part of the Port Authority Bus Terminal to the east; the building is also across from Holy Cross Church in the north and the remainder of the bus terminal to the south.
 The New York City Subway's station and Eleven Times Square are on Eighth Avenue, less than one block east.

 In the late 1920s, the surrounding area had low-rise residences.
 The building's site was occupied by five tenements of four to five stories on 42nd Street and six tenements of four stories on 41st Street.
 On the same city block, John A. Larkin acquired several lots totaling 47500 ft2 in 1926.
 Larkin had wanted to erect the Larkin Tower, or Larkin Building, a 110-story, 1208 ft office skyscraper clad mainly in stone and steel, which would have been the world's tallest building.
 The floor area of the Larkin Tower's upper stories would have been so small as to make the building economically infeasible.
 Critics also disapproved of what was then an extreme height, leading to its cancellation in 1930.
 Part of the site then became the present 330 West 42nd Street.
 Many of the surrounding tenements had been converted into office buildings by the 1930s.